lightmedium/LeadCapture/README.md

 tweak the native experience without releasing a new binary.
 ______________________________________________________________________________

-I tried to accomplish those goals through focusing on:
+I tried to accomplish those goals by
+focusing on:
 ------------------------------------------------------

 1. Sticking a data model structure that marries nicely with the indexPath nature